by Bradley Knockel

 I would strongly argue for free-of-charge family planning resources (such as education, condoms, and vasectomies) to all human beings.
 Whether or not a child is wanted is highly correlated to how productive that person will be and inversely correlated to how much of a drain on society the person will be.
 40% of children in the world are unintended!
 Prevention of unwanted children via family planning is the cheapest way for a society to help many of its problems such as poverty, overrun prisons, and overpopulation.

 We have a trash problem!
-And our world is becoming more plastic.
+And our world and bodies are becoming more plastic.
 Should we copy the laws of San Francisco?
 Here are some recent developments for answering this question.
 I wonder if what France is doing is a good idea.
 Eventually, unless we can find a way of safely destroying plastic, I think plastic production will have to become very rare.

 We must prevent or destroy space trash to prevent a chain reaction of destruction!
 Wikipedia has a great article about this.